 Now, this is the day, when you definitely don't want your camera to run out of batteries!
 I was glad I paid the price and charged it properly at the hut.

 Prepare for stunning views all around you!
 Hiking this part the "wrong" direction is really challenging.
 Soon after leaving the campsite we have to cross a river (I managed to cross with boots on, but barely) and reach the foot of Jökultungur.

 It is very steep and covered in loose stones, gravel, and sand.
 I think I'm glad I had no idea how high this mountain really was.
 From the bottom, you just don't see it as there are multiple false-peaks on the way.

-There were many people passing me the other direction and some of them fell because of the steep path.
+There were many people passing me the other direction and some of them fell because of the steep path and sandy surface.
 Please be extra careful - no matter what direction you walk.

 This climb was really challenging, I felt like a superwoman after completing it.

 The difference in heights is so big, you can feel the change in temperature and the general look of the surroundings.
 But the views... words can't describe the beauty.

 I can only hope that those few photos I took can show at least some part of the awesomeness.